mmrabe/hypr/paper.md

 # Acknowledgements

-The development of this package was supported by German Research Foundation (DFG)/SFB 1287 _Limits of variability in language_ and Center for Interdisciplinary Research, Bielefeld (ZiF)/Cooperation Group _Statistical models for psychological and linguistic data_.
+The development of this package was supported by German Research Foundation (DFG), SFB 1287 _Limits of Variability in Language_, project number 317633480, and Center for Interdisciplinary Research, Bielefeld (ZiF), Cooperation Group _Statistical models for psychological and linguistic data_.

 # References